Oyster Cards / Travelcards, London

 Off peak - Zones 1 - 6 £12 - Zones 1 - 9 £12.80 and Zones 1 - 9 to include Watford Junction £16.80.

 I'm guessing that the #1 question about London is "should I get an Oyster Card or a travelcard?"
-I've given it a lot of thought on my many visits to London and I almost always get a travelcard although I do have an Oyster Card that I've kept from a previous trip.
+I've given it a lot of thought on my many visits to London and I almost always get a travelcard although TFL is making the Oyster Card more and more appealing and I do have one that I've kept from a previous trip.

 Reasons to get a travelcard:

--if you are going for more than 4 days, it may be cheaper to buy a 7 day travelcard which currently costs £30.40 (as of 1/1/13).
-The daily price cap on an Oyster is £7 off peak or £8.40 peak.
-At day 5 it becomes cheaper to have a travelcard with off peak travel (5x7=35)and at day 4 (8.40 x 4= 33.60) it becomes cheaper if using peak travel.
+-if you are going for 6 or 7 days, it may be cheaper to buy a 7 day travelcard which currently costs £32.10 (as of January 2015).
+The daily price cap on an Oyster is £6.40 off peak or peak.
+At day 6 it becomes cheaper to have a travelcard with off peak travel (6x6.40=38.40).

 -if you plan on taking trains outside of London, you can show your travelcard and get a discounted train ticket

 -2 for 1 offers on places like the Tower of London and Kensington Palace, only available if you have a train ticket OR travelcard with the Crow's Foot logo on it.
 Purchase the travelcard at a rail station, there is a new requirement to have a photocard with the 7 day travelcard.

 -no need to worry about your balance as you do with an Oyster

 -no deposit to get back at the end of your trip